tonai/Lightning-talks/JavaScript/06_Writing-modular-plugins.md

 It's easy to convert the above example to add an `options` input and merge them with `defaultOptions` in the `extend` function.

-Allowing both can be usefull to have 2 levels of options (the second one overrides the first one) :
+Allowing both ways can be useful, because it allows to have multiples levels of options, the last one overriding the previous one :
+* Default options applied to all elements.
-* JavaScript input is the first level and can be applied to a set of elements.
+* JavaScript input applied to a set of elements.
-* HTML input is the second level and is applied to specific elements.
+* HTML input applied to a specific element.

 [Here](https://github.com/tonai/jquery-contenttoggle) is an example of a plugin using this 2 levels of options.

 ## Availability of a plugin API

+It allows the user to have some controls of your plugin after the initialization.

+### Instance access

+:construction:

+### Exposing a specific API

+:construction:

+### Event oriented

+:construction:

+### Mixed

+:construction:

+## Extensibility

+:construction:

+## Compatibility with modules loader

+:construction:

 ## References